-Research by The Data Warehouse Institute (TDWI) reported that data quality issues can cost US businesses more than $600 billion annually.
+Research by The Data Warehouse Institute (TDWI) reported that data quality issues can cost US businesses more than $600 billion annually because data cleansing efforts accounts for 30-80% of the preparation process of most big data projects.
 Yet decision-makers do not take action with their bad data until it manifests itself into high-impact costly problems.
 An essential first step in producing information that translates into business performance and profitability is data cleaning.

 A data cleaning approach should satisfy several requirements.
 First of all, it should detect, eliminate or correct all errors and inconsistencies.
 It should also be a continuous process that supports system health in order to maintain data integrity.
 As a proactive solution, the Data Integrity Gateway (DIG) tool integrates with an institution’s information system and centralizes cleanup projects in a single repository.
 By automating processes, delegating tasks, and monitoring data cleanup, DIG helps maintain data quality throughout its life-cycle.

 Data integrity starts at the source – the user.
 Manual data entry can result in errors that compromise analytical results meant to guide business decisions.
 That’s why it is vital that staff members with system access are properly trained on data entry and upload protocols.
 There are several steps to consider when training: